MicrosoftDocs/SupportArticles-docs/Teams/phone-system/direct-routing/microsoft-sip-response-codes-484.md

 # SIP response code 484

-This article lists combinations of SIP 484 and Microsoft response codes, the corresponding error messages, and actions that you can take.
+This article provides troubleshooting information for various combinations of SIP 484 and Microsoft response codes.

 ## 560484 484 Invalid number format.
 SBC rejected the call

 - Microsoft response code: **560484**
 - SIP response code: **484**
-- Error message: **Invalid number format.
-SBC rejected the call.**
 - Suggested actions:
   Review the tenant's call records that contain *CallEndSubReason = 560484*.
 Look for trends in the called numbers, including the called numbers distribution by country.
 You can identify patterns that suggest that you should either establish additional normalization rules for extension-based dialing or follow up about user education.